unahouExosite/docs/murano/tutorials/keystore-service.md

 * The number of messages per day
 * The contents of the last 10 messages

-Murano solutions provide a _datapoint_ event that gives you an opportunity to respond to incoming device data.
+Murano solutions provide a [datapoint event](../../services/device/#datapoint) that gives you an opportunity to respond to incoming device data.
 When handling datapoints you may perform data conversion, store data, or send alerts.
-You may modify the way your solution responds to data by editing the handler for the _datapoint_ event in Murano's web-based code editor or by uploading code using the command line tool.
+You may modify the way your solution responds to data by editing the handler for the datapoint event in Murano's web-based code editor or by uploading code using the command line tool.
 For the purpose of this tutorial let's use the web-based editor.
-To modify the datapoint event handler, click on the _SERVICES_ tab of your solution, select _Products_, and select the code tab.
+To modify the datapoint event handler, click on the SERVICES tab of your solution, select Products, and select the code tab.
 The code found here is executed when any devices with product types associated with the solution send data.
 You can now add code to store metrics to the Keystore service.

 ### Increasing a daily metric counter